AnyLogic

 On terminate

-Here you can type the code that will be executed when the task has been terminated because of preemption.
+The code to execute when the task has been terminated because of preemption.

 Local variables: